anou/iftheme-docs/plugins/lightbox-plus/readme.txt

  * Fixed a bug introduced in 1.3.4 with IE7's display of example 2 and example 3, and auto-width in Opera.
  * Fixed a bug introduced in 1.3.4 where colorbox could not be launched by triggering an element's click event through JavaScript.
  * Minor refinements.
- * Event delegation is now used for elements that ColorBox is assigned to, rather than individual click events.
+ * Event delegation is now used for elements that Colorbox is assigned to, rather than individual click events.
- * Additional callbacks have been added to represent other stages of ColorBox's lifecycle.
-Available callbacks, in order of their execution: `onOpen`, `onLoad`, `onComplete`, `onCleanup`, `onClosed` These take place at the same time as the event hooks, but will be better suited than the hooks for targeting specific instances of ColorBox.
+ * Additional callbacks have been added to represent other stages of Colorbox's lifecycle.
+Available callbacks, in order of their execution: `onOpen`, `onLoad`, `onComplete`, `onCleanup`, `onClosed` These take place at the same time as the event hooks, but will be better suited than the hooks for targeting specific instances of Colorbox.
  * Ajax content is now immediately added to the DOM to be more compatible if that content contains script tags.
  * Focus is now returned to the calling element on closing.
  * Fixed a bug where `maxHeight` and `maxWidth` did not work for non-photo content.
  * Direct calls no longer need `'open:true'`, it is assumed.
 Example: `$.fn.colorbox({html:"<p>Hi</p>"});`
  * Changed `$.fn.colorbox.element()` to return a jQuery object rather the DOM element.
  * jQuery.colorbox-min.js is compressed with Google's Closure Compiler rather than YUI Compressor.
- * Added `'innerWidth'` and `'innerHeight'` options to allow people to easily set the size dimensions for ColorBox, without having to anticipate the size of the borders and buttons.
+ * Added `'innerWidth'` and `'innerHeight'` options to allow people to easily set the size dimensions for Colorbox, without having to anticipate the size of the borders and buttons.
  * Renamed `'scrollbars'` option to `'scrolling'` to be in keeping with the existing HTML attribute.
 The option now also applies to iframes.
  * Bug fix: In Safari, positioning occassionally incorrect when using '100%' dimensions.
  * Bug fix: In IE6, the background overlay is briefly not full size when first viewing.
- * Bug fix: In Firefox, opening ColorBox causes a split second shift with a small minority of webpage layouts.
+ * Bug fix: In Firefox, opening Colorbox causes a split second shift with a small minority of webpage layouts.
  * Simplified code in a few areas.
 * Special thanks for navjotjsingh for the include, excude fix for WordPress built in gallery